 Gallstones are hard deposits that form in the gallbladder, a small pear-shaped sac that stores and secretes bile for digestion.
 According to the American Gastroenterological Association, nearly a million Americans are found to have gallstones every year.
 Gallstones can form when there is too much cholesterol or waste in the bile, or if the gallbladder doesn't empty properly.
 When gallstones block the ducts that lead from the gallbladder to the intestines, they can cause sharp pain in the upper right part of the abdomen.

-Sometimes medications dissolve gallstones, but if that doesn't work, surgery to remove the gallbladder is the next step.
+Treatment for gallstones may include surgical removal of the gallbladder or a procedure in which a health professional will remove gallstones from the bile duct.
+Celiac disease is an autoimmune condition that causes the body to attack the intestinal lining if a person eats foods that contain gluten.
 An estimated 1 in 133 Americans (approximately 1 percent of the population) has celiac disease, according to Beyond Celiac (formerly the National Foundation for Celiac Awareness).
 The group also estimates that more than 80 percent of people with celiac disease don't know they have it or have been misdiagnosed with a different condition.

 The symptoms of ulcerative colitis are very similar to those of Crohn's disease, but the part of the digestive tract affected is only the large intestine, also known as the colon.
 Medications can suppress inflammation and can also help eliminate foods that cause discomfort.
-In severe cases, treatment for ulcerative colitis may include surgery to remove the colon.
-About 10 to 15 percent of people around the world suffer from IBS, and of that percentage, up to 45 million people with IBS live in the United States, according to the International Foundation for Functional Gastrointestinal Disorders.
+In severe cases, treatment for ulcerative colitis may include surgery to remove the colon.Diverticulitis is a condition in which small pouches called diverticula form anywhere where there are weak spots in the lining of the digestive system, but they are most commonly found in the colon.
+By age 50, about half of people have diverticulosis, according to the American Gastroenterological Association.